 A new generation of carbon dioxide lasers can precisely remove thin layers of skin with minimal heat damage to the surrounding structures.
 The field of carbon dioxide laser resurfacing is rapidly changing and improving.
 CO2 laser skin resurfacing is a procedure involving the use of carbon dioxide (CO2) and a skin surface-removing laser (ablative laser) to remove scars, warts and deep wrinkles.

 Carbon dioxide lasers have been in use for many years to treat different non-cancerous (benign) and cancerous (malignant) skin conditions.
 A new generation of carbon dioxide lasers uses very short-pulsed light energy (ultrapulsed) or continuous light beams that are delivered in a scanning pattern.
-These lasers very precisely remove thin layers of skin with minimal heat damage to the surrounding structures.
 Such lasers have been successfully used to treat wrinkles, photodamage and scars, as well as other benign skin growths such as warts, linear epidermal nevi (birthmarks), rhinophyma (enlarged oil glands on the nose), and other skin conditions.

 How does CO2 laser skin resurfacing work?